ashirafkyaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permisson to user group owner
+permission to owner,group owner,read to other